The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at

-In particular, when measuring the mean projected X-ray luminosity in a 300 kpc aperture while excluding point sources (M1 mask, Fig. \ref{fig:scaling:relation} main panel and Table \ref{tab:LX:80kpc:M1}), for quiescent galaxies with a stellar mass larger than $2\times 10^{10}$ M$_\odot$, we detect (signal to noise larger than 3) a faint X-ray emission partly originating from hot gas.
-For star-forming galaxies with a stellar mass larger than $6\times 10^{10}$ M$_\odot$, we report a hint of detection (signal to noise between 1 and 3).
-For star-forming galaxies with a stellar mass in the range $3\times 10^{9}$--$6\times 10^{10}$ M$_\odot$ we measure upper limits (signal to noise smaller than 1).
+In particular, when measuring the mean projected X-ray luminosity in a 300 kpc aperture while excluding X-ray-bright AGN detected as point sources (M1 mask, Fig. \ref{fig:scaling:relation} main panel and Table \ref{tab:LX:80kpc:M1}), for quiescent galaxies with a stellar mass larger than $2\times 10^{10}$ M$_\odot$, we detect (S/N larger than 3) a faint X-ray emission partly originating from hot gas.
+For star-forming galaxies with a stellar mass of larger than $6\times 10^{10}$ M$_\odot$, we report a hint of detection (S/N between 1 and 3).
+For star-forming galaxies with a stellar mass in the range $3\times 10^{9}$--$6\times 10^{10}$ M$_\odot$ we measure upper limits (S/N smaller than 1).
 We find similar results and detection levels when we measure the average projected X-ray luminosity in a 80--300 kpc aperture (M1 mask, Fig. \ref{fig:scaling:relation} bottom right panel and Table \ref{tab:LX:80kpc:M1}), which hence characterize the extended emission beyond the galaxy itself: we detect X-ray extended emission around quiescent galaxies at all probed masses, while for star-forming galaxies we find upper limits in the $3\times 10^{9}$--$10^{11}$ M$_\odot$ range and a hint of detection at higher masses.

 We additionally measure the average projected X-ray luminosity in a 300 kpc aperture while keeping all detected point sources (M3 mask, Fig. \ref{fig:scaling:relation:EMP:model} and Table \ref{tab:LX:80kpc:M3}).
 We find good agreement with empirical models of the X-ray cosmic web of AGN and clusters from \citet{Comparat2019MNRAS.487.2005C, Comparat2020OJAp....3E..13C}.
-This reinforces the notion that a robust assessment of the properties of hot haloes in Milky-Way-like galaxies (and smaller) requires an accurate removal of AGN contaminants.
+This reinforces the notion that a robust assessment of the properties of hot haloes in Milky-Way-like galaxies (and smaller) requires accurate removal of weak AGN contaminants.

-When comparing our results with state-of-the art numerical simulations (IllustrisTNG and EAGLE), we find an overall consistency on the average emission on large ($>80$ kpc) scales at masses $\geq 10^{11}$ M$_\odot$, but disagreement on the small scales, where brighter than observed compact cores are predicted (Fig. \ref{fig:full:stack:SF:QU:SIMS}).
+When comparing our results with state-of-the-art numerical simulations (IllustrisTNG and EAGLE), we find overall consistency in the average emission at large ($>80$ kpc) scales and at masses $\geq 10^{11}$ M$_\odot$, but disagreement at smaller scales, where brighter-than-observed compact cores are predicted (Fig. \ref{fig:full:stack:SF:QU:SIMS}).
 The simulations also do not predict the clear differentiation that we observe between quiescent and star-forming galaxies in our samples (Fig. \ref{fig:scaling:relation:wSim}).